 We set up a three country model that allows us to study the revenue effects of the global minimum tax for non-haven and haven countries by focusing on the strategic tax setting effects induced by the GMT.
-Non-haven countries compete via tax rates or subsidies, which drive the location decisions of a continuum of multinational firms and their profit shifting to a haven affiliate.
+Non-haven countries compete via (distortionary) tax rates or (lump sum) subsidies, which drive the location decisions of a continuum of multinational firms and their profit shifting to a haven affiliate.
 We derive two main results.
-First, our analysis shows that the tax revenue effects of the GMT depend crucially on whether competition is over tax rates or over subsidies.
-If tax rates are exogenous, but governments compete for firms with a subsidy, the GMT leaves net tax revenues in non-haven countries unchanged, while increasing those of the haven country.
-In this subsidy game, multinationals benefit unambiguously.
+First, our analysis shows that the tax revenue effects of the GMT depend crucially on whether competition is over distortionary or lump sum instruments.
+If distortionary tax rates are exogenous, but governments compete for firms with a lump sum subsidy (conditional on locating in that country), the GMT leaves net tax revenues in non-haven countries unchanged, while increasing those of the haven country.
+In this game, multinationals benefit unambiguously.
 While this result goes hand in hand with a reduction in wasteful profit shifting, it does not generate the intended positive revenue effects for non-havens.
 The use of firm-specific subsidies is common in the US (see Slattery and Zidar (2020)), and hence we should expect governments to make use of them.

-Second, if countries compete via tax rates, the GMT may raise or lower non-haven tax rates and tax revenues.
+Second, if countries compete via distortionary tax rates, the GMT may raise or lower non-haven tax rates and tax revenues.
 This result may be surprising at first glance, and demonstrates the importance of allowing tax rates to adjust endogenously.
 The condition for an increase in tax rates and revenues can be related to the intensity of initial tax competition, which in turn depends on the cost of profit shifting.
 If shifting profits is easy, initial tax competition for firms is intense.
 In this scenario, revenues in non-havens rise.
 However, tax rates and tax revenue in non-haven countries may fall if the opposite is true, that is, tax revenue is initially large and competition is lax, for example because profit shifting is very costly.
 This result has interesting implications, as it suggests that previous attempts of reducing profit shifting, for example via the OECD's BEPS initiative, may have made the introduction of a global minimum tax less beneficial.